-Messages enable communication between systems with strings by using publish-subscribe messaging and queued messaging.
-Use the Message API to send warning messages, status updates, or trigger events from one system to other systems.
+Messages enable communication between systems using a publish-subscribe model.
+Use the Message API to send warning messages, status updates, or commands from one system to other systems.
 Refer to the SystemLink Cloud API Docs to find out more.

-A Message Topic is a category or channel to which messages are published and subscribed to by endpoints, such as web applications.
+A message topic is a channel to which messages are published and subscribed to by endpoints, such as web applications.
 Set Message permissions for a single topic or multiple topics by entering the name of topic in the Message Topic field.

 How do I limit access to specific tags?

-Users can limit the tags an application may access within the settings of the policy attached to the API key used by that application.
+Users can limit the tags an application may access within the settings of the policy assigned to the API key used by that application.

 For example, you have an application where you want to allow read/write access to all tags that start with the path foo but want to have read only access to tags that start with the path bar.
 Check out the steps below for how to limit tags.